Position: SPECIALIST, PROGRAMS

 What you’ll have:

 - Minimum of a Bachelor’s degree in urban planning, environmental science, or related field with Master’s degree desirable or equivalent experience.
 At least 5-7 years of relevant professional experience with direct experience with brownfield redevelopment

-- Proven track record of engaging foundations, government agencies and private sector partners
+- Proven track record of engaging government agencies, communities, and private sector partners

 - Strategic and excellent organizational skills, be a self-starter and motivated and enjoy working in a team environment